1. Wildlife Tour

 Jason Williams, CEO of Jackson Hole Wildlife Safaris, said, “Fall is a great time to view Jackson Hole's abundant wildlife for several reasons.
 Not only does cooler weather make animals more active, the fall is also a time of change including migration, mating, and preparing for a long mountain winter.
 All of this, combined with fall colors and early snowfall in the mountains, makes fall one of my favorite times to experience Jackson Hole."
 Jason and his team can take you on an unforgettable wildlife safari while you are here.
 In the fall, visitors can expect to see bears (both black and grizzly), moose, bugling elk in rut, bison and all kinds of birds migrating south.
 It is a beautiful season to reconnect with nature.

-Hiking Grand Teton National Park
+2. Hiking in Grand Teton National Park

-Be sure to read the Grand Teton National Park's seasonal road closure, as some roads will close in November.
+Be sure to read the Grand Teton National Park's seasonal road closure, as some roads close in November.